Eric7895/Movie_Revenue_Web_Application/README.md

 ## Research Question:
 - How do we hold sequel movie revenue accountable?
-- How to control inflation rate if we want to use early movies?
-(Using Consumer Price Index can be a solution)
+- How can we control the inflation rate if we want to use early movies?
+(Using the Consumer Price Index could be a solution.)
-- How do we standardized movie revenue?
-(The revenue variable we have are probably gross revenue since movie released)
+- How do we standardize movie revenue?
+(The revenue variable we have is probably gross revenue since the movie's release.)
-- Using informations five year earlier might not be reliable (We can probably solve this question by including more covariate)
+- Using information from five years earlier might not be reliable.
+(We can probably solve this issue by including more covariates.)
 ---

 ## Progress Check